ProxyPanel/ProxyPanel/readme.md

 ## License

-The project is released under the terms of the MIT License.
+SSRPanel is open-sourced software licensed under the MIT license.